opendocsg/opendoc-supreme-court-practice-directions-2021/PART-02-Registry, Administration and Finance.md

 (1)	Where monies are to be paid into Court pursuant to a judgment or order of court, a copy of the judgment or order must be attached to the draft Direction to Accountant-General for Payment In and filed into the case file via the Electronic Filing Service for approval by the Court.
 The Direction to Account-General for Payment In must be in Form 44(a) of Appendix A of these Practice Directions.

-(2)	Where monies are to be paid out of Court, a copy of the following document (as the case may be) must be attached to the draft Direction to Accountant-General for Payment Out and filed into the case file via the Electronic Filing Service for approval by the Court:
+(2)	Where monies are to be paid out of Court, a copy of one of the following documents must be attached to the draft Direction to Accountant-General for Payment Out and filed into the case file via the Electronic Filing Service for approval by the Court:

 <ul type="*">